-After Sessions Record of Cases to be made up, &c.
-37. As soon as conveniently may be after each Criminal Sessions of the Central Court(2) a list in such form as the Chief Magistrate shall determine of all persons brought up for trial before the said Court at such Sessions and what was done in the case of each of such persons shall be made out.
-Such list shall be in triplicate and be signed by the Chief Magistrate and sealed.
+37. As soon as conveniently may be after each Criminal Sessions After Sessions of the Central Court(2) a list in such form as the Chief Magistrate(3) shall determine of all persons brought up for trial before made up, &c. the said Court at such Sessions and what was done in the case of each of such persons shall be made out.
+Such list shall be in triplicate and be signed by the Chief Magistrate(3) and sealed.
 One of the triplicates shall be filed in the Court one shall be sent to the Administrator and one shall be sent to the Superintendent of Prisons or Chief Gaoler or to the person into whose custody any convicted person may have been committed.
 Such document shall be a sufficient warrant and full authority for receiving and detaining all prisoners and for carrying into effect all sentences specified in such document other than sentences of death.